What is dentistry?

 How often should I brush my teeth?

 According to your dentist and the American Dental Association, you should be brushing your teeth at least two times a day.
-Brushing keeps your teeth, gums, and mouth clean and healthy by removing bacteria causing plaque.
+Brushing keeps your teeth, gums, and mouth clean and healthy by removing bacteria-causing plaque.
 It is also recommended that when you brush your teeth, you use a soft bristle toothbrush and toothpaste that contains fluoride.
 You should spend at least a minute on the top teeth and a minute on the bottom teeth, and remember to brush your tongue; it will help keep your breath smelling fresh!

 When should I change my toothbrush?

 Your toothbrush will eventually wear out, especially if you are brushing your teeth twice times a day for 2-3 minutes each time.
-Your dentist recommends that adults and children should change their toothbrush every three months.
+Your dentist recommends that adults and children should change their toothbrushes every three months.
 If you are using an electric toothbrush, be sure to read the directions as you may not need to change toothbrush heads as frequently.
-Patients with gum disease are encouraged to change their toothbrush every four to six weeks in order to keep any bacteria from spreading.
+Patients with gum disease are encouraged to change their toothbrushes every four to six weeks to keep any bacteria from spreading.
 After brushing, rinse your toothbrush with hot water to kill germs and keep the bristles clean.
-If you’ve been sick, be sure to change your toothbrush as soon as possible.
+If you've been sick, be sure to change your toothbrush as soon as possible.

 What is gum disease?